ajaypundir04/transactions-statistics/README.md

 #### Approach
 We are having the in-memory array of Statistics[60] known as `store`.
 It will consist of data of statistics within last 60 seconds.
 - As we are using array, the traversal will be O(1).
-- While adding the transaction, we use the timestamp to determine the index in the array.It will be O(1) as we are dealing with fixed size array elements
+- While adding the transaction, we use the timestamp to determine the index in the array.It will be O(1) as we are dealing with fixed size array elements.
 - Calculation of Statistics is O(1) as well, because we are iterating over fixed size array

 #### Steps to Run